blackhacker09/Simon_Game/README.md

  * When you enter the wrong pattern at any level .
 GAME OVER !!!
  * Refresh the page to restart the game.

-# What's Your MAX level in Simon Game 😂 ???
+# What's Your MAX level in Simon Game 😂 ???   ( Let me know if u played and enjoy !!! )
-# Mine - Level 10 �😅🥲
+# Mine - Level 10 😅🥲

-#

- My project is available at Github : https://blackhacker09.github.io/Simon_Game/

- My project is available at Netlify : https://adoring-stonebraker-0ce4a8.netlify.app